ssk-d/fireflutter/README.md

   - FireFlutter is not a smple package that you just add it into pubspec.yaml and ready to go.
   - Furthermore, the settings that are not directly from coming FireFlutter package like social login settings, Algolia setting, Android and iOS developer's accont settings are also hard to implement if you are not get used to them.
+  - And for release, you will need to have extra settgins.
+  - Most of developers are having troubles with settings.
+You are not the only one.

 - We cover all the settings and will try to put it as demonstrative as it can be.